Abhay-Chopra/landing-page/README.md

 ## Purpose

 This is strictly a project for creative purposes.
 The main objective being able to learn and use HTML elements and CSS properties.
-The main focus of this webpage was to utilize flexbox to have meaningful and responsive design.
+The main focus of this webpage was to utilize flex-box to have meaningful and responsive design.

 ### Credits